Quick start

 The pre-designed primers/probes list is used for multiplexing with prior designed PCR primer/probe sets.
 This allows you to incorporate existing validated assays into new multiplex panels while ensuring compatibility and avoiding cross-reactivity.

 Design of specific PCR primers for in silico bisulfite conversion for both strands.
 Only cytosines not followed by guanine (non-CpG context) will be replaced by thymines.
-CpG methylation sites are preserved:
+CpG methylation sites are preserved.

 Genotyping (KASP / AS-PCR)